daveseah/rb2019-tennis/README.md

 One-time configuration the web client development software:

 - `npm ci`
-- if you are using nvm, type `nvm use`
+- if you are using nvm, type `nvm use`.
+You may want to set the system default with `nvm alias default v10.19.0` or something similar

 ### Run the Game Server